designworld-ca/Proxmox/05_Testing Nut on Proxmox.md

 ## Nut stopped working after upgrading to Proxmox 8.3.2
 - appears to be a permissions issue
-- started working again after a shutdown and restart
+- started working again after a shutdown and restart (not a reboot)

 ### restart all services and get status
 ```